martehvi/codepub-container-workshop/03-proxy-server/README.md

 ```
 </details>

+**c) Add our nginx config to the container:**
-Now also add this config file as part of the nginx container in the `docker-compose.yml`.
+Now, add this config file as part of the nginx container in the `docker-compose.yml`.
 This can be done by adding the file as part of the `volumes`.

 A **volume** is a storage accessible for the container, which does not get deleted when the container shuts down, unlike everything else related to the container.
 In this example, we'll use a volume to add our proxy configuration file to the container.